SoHackOrg/sohackorg.github.io/content/_index.md

 # Hi, we are SoHack!

-We are a group that promote recreational programming in the south of Sweden.
+We are a group that promotes recreational programming in the south of Sweden.